Mouthless-Stoat/MouthlessSigil/README.md

 # Contribution

-If you are a dev and want to contribute sigil to this repository add your sigil into a sub directory with your name (or whatever you want to be refer to) along with any art you want.
+If you are a dev and want to contribute sigil to this repository, add your sigil into a sub-directory with your name (or whatever you want to be refer to) along with anything extra you might want.
 You may also include a `README.md` that contain note on installation along with any extra documentation you think your player would need.